Cambrils Districts: Detailed Guide to Cambrils Districts and Areas of Cambrils, Spain

 Cambrils has more to it than you might expect.
 It is made up of a range of districts, ensuring that it is more than just your average beach town.
 The town is split down the middle by a river - the Riera d'Alforja.
 The marina and port area sit to the right of the river, whilst the old town sits on its left.
 If you are looking for restaurant or bar opportunities, you will find a handful of these in the old town and a larger selection of them in the port area.

 This page will provide a breakdown of the different districts of Cambrils - the port area, the old town, the beaches, the parks, the shopping areas and the areas to head for nightlife.
-For each area we will provide a description of what it has to offer, some key streets or landmarks that are of interest in that area, links to more detailed pages and location maps.
+For each area, we will provide a description of what it has to offer, some key streets or landmarks that are of interest in that area and links to more detailed pages.

 Cambrils' port area could arguably be called its town centre, although some locals may argue that the old town is the true heart of Cambrils (see below).
 The port area sits at the centre of Cambrils' two stretches of beach (see below).
 The Marina offers a row of seafront restaurants with outdoor seating areas, from where you can take in the sea and watch the boats bobbing in the harbour.

 Behind the main strip of the marina - Passeig de Miramar, you will find the largest concentration of shops in Cambrils (see below for more details).
 This is where you will also find lots of bars and restaurants - the tourist hub of town.

 Cambrils is renowned for its gastronomy - often referred to as the food capital of the Costa Daurada.
 Whilst in Cambrils it is definitely worth checking out one of its top local restaurants to sample some of the traditional cuisine or the seafood.
 Whether you are looking for a Michelin starred establishment or more of a local family run joint, you are likely to find something that meets your needs - particularly in the marina.
 Check out our Guide to Spanish restaurants in Cambrils for more details.